 Curtis was with them.

-He was telling them about the rat.
+He told them about the rat.

 Helen stopped at the moss line.